HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all General Practice Physicians.

 What do General Practice Physicians do?

-General practice physicians, also known as General Practitioners (GPs) or primary care providers, provide comprehensive healthcare services to individuals of all ages, acting as the first point of contact for most health concerns.
+General practice physicians, also known as General Practitioners (GPs) or primary care providers, provide comprehensive healthcare services to individuals of all ages and serve as the first point of contact for most health concerns.

 Their duties include diagnosing and treating common illnesses, providing preventive care through vaccinations and routine checkups, managing chronic conditions, and referring patients to specialists when necessary.